jmcabo/morse/README.md

 The software doesn't transmit the morse code and works completely offline.

-Disclaimer: The morso code software is provided as is and no warranties are given.
+Disclaimer: The morse code software is provided as is and no warranties are given.
 It can be used for any purpose.